Judah Friedlander: Film and video

 In 2001, Friedlander played "the hug guy" in the music video for the Dave Matthews Band single "Everyday"; his character is seen hugging various people throughout the video.
 Friedlander was recognized for his "hug guy" role for years after appearing in the video, causing complete strangers to offer him hugs.
 The same year, he appeared in the comedy film Wet Hot American Summer.

 In 2003 Friedlander played Toby Radloff in the biopic American Splendor, a role that received favorable reviews — his performance was deemed "unforgettable" by The New York Times and "pitch-perfect" by both Nick A. Zaino III of The Boston Globe and Dan Dinicola of The Daily Gazette.
 He was also nominated in the category of best supporting actor at the 2004 Independent Spirit Awards.

 Friedlander had roles in the Ben Stiller films Meet the Parents, Zoolander and Along Came Polly.

 He had a starring role in the 2005 independent comedy Full Grown Men and a supporting role in the 2008 drama The Wrestler.

 He has also appeared in films such as Duane Hopwood, Chapter 27, Southern Belles, Live Free or Die, and Feast.

 Personal life

 Friedlander has lived in the New York City area for most of his career, with the exception of two years spent in Los Angeles.
 Currently residing in Queens, he has stated that he prefers living in New York.

 Friedlander enjoys playing table tennis.
-As a child, he had played the sport competitively, and he took it up again in 2008.
+As a child, Friedlander had played the sport competitively; he took it up again in 2008.
 He is a big fan of professional wrestling, which is often used as subject matter for his trademark hats and shirts.
 He is also a fan of the New York Red Bulls, has attended games at Red Bull Arena and appeared in commercials for the team.